UnivmemorN/mgpbd/README.md

 https://github.com/user-attachments/assets/cf206a7a-bc3b-431c-a35f-fd8bfbff74d2

-(Actually it is a Minotaur, but the Houdini official example misnamed, so do I...😂)
+(Actually it is a Minotaur, but Houdini official example misnamed, so do I...😂)

 https://github.com/user-attachments/assets/d571af63-5051-4c92-a94c-5833ed39f91f